Richie Vernon: Amateur career

 Educated at the High School of Dundee, Vernon then played for Dundee HSFP.

-Vernon has been drafted to Currie in the Scottish Premiership for the 2017-18 season.
+Vernon has been drafted to Currie in the Scottish Premiership for the 2017–18 season.

 Professional career

 Vernon started his pro career at the Border Reivers until they disbanded in 2007.
 His contract was then move to Glasgow where he would breakthrough into the team playing mainly at No. 8 or openside flanker.

 With the establishment of the "Killer B's" as the first choice back row at Glasgow, he left the Warriors in 2011 for Sale Sharks, signing a two-year deal with hopes for more gametime to develop his game and enhance his prospects for more caps with Scotland.

 At the end of 2013 he returned to Glasgow.
 However, he struggled to tie down a regular starting place in the back row due to injuries form and also stiff competition within the squad.
 This led to an unusual conversion in position to centre following discussions with Warriors head coach Gregor Townsend and Scotland coach Scott Johnson, who hope to more readily use his 6-foot, 5-inch frame and evident pace.

-Vernon announced his retirement from rugby to finish at the end of the 2018-19 season on 12 March 2019.
+Vernon announced his retirement from rugby to finish at the end of the 2018–19 season on 12 March 2019.

 International career

-Vernon played Rugby Sevens for Scotland between 2005-2008, gaining his first cap in the Dubai Tournament.
+Vernon played Rugby Sevens for Scotland between 2005 and 2008, gaining his first cap in the Dubai Tournament.

 Vernon won his first cap for Scotland as a replacement for Johnnie Beattie in the 23–10 victory over Fiji in the 2009 Autumn Internationals.